Jaejae1107/Jaejae1107.github.io/_projects/3_project.md

 ### Presentation

-As part of the SAS Curiosity Cup competition, we presented our findings to a global audience.
+As part of the SAS Curiosity Cup competition, we presented our findings to a global judges.
 You can watch the full presentation here: [Presentation Video](https://drive.google.com/file/d/1DMhQXusxH984wqGK-CzVcuGfbRKRSVd0/view?pli=1)

 ### Conclusion